Causes of Chronic Pain

 Herbs aren't "magic bullets" for pain because they aren't isolated chemicals.
 They're complex mixtures of substances that act on the body in various and multiple ways.

 Nerve Eight contains two herbs with natural salycilates (the forerunner of aspirin), white willow and black cohosh and may be helpful for inflammation.

 by Kimberly Balas, ND

-In today’s world we are constantly under stress and this stress contributes to the pains we experience.
+In today's world we are constantly under stress and this stress contributes and is well known as one of the causes of chronic pain or the pain we experience.
 In stressful situations, the sympathetic nervous system is activated, releasing increased levels of epinephrine and norepinephrine.
 These hormones create vasoconstriction, stress on the cardiovascular system and affect glycolysis in muscles.
 Emotions like anger, anxiety and grief affect hormones and neurotransmitters that can actually bring about physical sensations of pain.